 JiaChen Holding Group Limited (the "Company") was incorporated on 7 July 2017 and registered as an exempted company with limited liability in the Cayman Islands under the Companies Law Chapter 22 of Cayman Islands.
-The address of the Company's registered office is Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands and its principal place of business is No. 18 Changhong East Road, Henglin Town, Wujin District, Changzhou, Jiangsu, the People's Republic of China (the "PRC").
+The address of the Company's registered office is Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands and its principal place of business is No. 18 Changhong East Road, Henglin Town, Wujin District, Changzhou City, Jiangsu Province, the People's Republic of China (the "PRC").

-The Company is an investment holding company and its subsidiaries are principally engaged in the manufacturing and sales of access flooring products and the provision of the related installation services.
-During the reporting periods, the principal business of the Group was carried out through 佳辰地板常州有限公司 (JiaChen Floor Changzhou Co., Ltd) ("JiaChen Floor"), which is an indirect non wholly-owned subsidiary of the Company established in the PRC.
+The Company is an investment holding company and its subsidiaries (collectively referred to as the "Group") are principally engaged in the manufacturing and sales of access flooring products and the provision of the related installation services.
+During the reporting periods, the principal business of the Group was carried out through 佳辰地板常州有限公司 (JiaChen Floor Changzhou Co., Ltd\) ("JiaChen Floor"), which is an indirect non wholly-owned subsidiary of the Company established in the PRC.